Clemson vs. Georgia: Old football rivals to kick off 2021 season in Charlotte

 Former Clemson defensive end Xavier Kelly has transferred to Arkansas, he announced Tuesday morning on Twitter.

-Kelly, a former 4-star recruit, finished his Clemson career with 26 tackles (2.5 for loss), 2.5 sacks, a forced fumble and a fumble recovery in 256 snaps over 28 games.
+Kelly, a former four-star recruit, finished his Clemson career with 26 tackles (2.5 for loss), 2.5 sacks, a forced fumble and a fumble recovery in 256 snaps over 28 games.

 He redshirted in 2016 before gradually earning more playing time over the next three seasons.
 Kelly graduated from Clemson in December with a degree in sports communication and entered the transfer portal Jan.
 18.